oist/optinist/docs/utils/tutorials.md

 1. Copy your original data file to OPTINIST_DIR and assign the data path to the copied data.
 See [uploading data to OPTNIST_DIR](#uploading-data-to-optinist_dir) This can be done from the GUI.
 2. Set OPTINIST_DIR as the data path by changing the dir_path.py file.
 See [setting optinist directory](#setting-optinist_dir).

-Once the data is made accessible, the SELECT IMAGE button on the image node becomes possible to assign the file as the input to the pipeline.
+Once the data is made accessible, the SELECT IMAGE button on the image node can assign the file as the input to the pipeline.
 You can select a file or a folder.
 Choosing a folder makes all the tiff files in the shown sequence an input set of continuous frames.
 See the case input file is [other than tiff] (../gui/workflow.md)/

 ### Selecting analysis methods
 The left side of the window shows all available analysis methods.
 Clicking on the + mark adds the analysis nodes to the workflow field.
 ROI detection tools (currently suite2P and CaImAn ) are in ‘Algorithm’ category, and all other pre-installed analyses are in ‘optinist’ category.